Arnarstapi

 What to see in Arnarstapi?

-• Rauðfeldsgjá: a few miles from Arnarstapi is this beautiful ravine that goes unnoticed by the vast majority of tourists.
-We recommend visiting if the weather's good, as you'll be able to go inside and admire the enormous rock walls and the furious river flowing through.
+- Rauðfeldsgjá: a few miles from Arnarstapi is this beautiful ravine that goes unnoticed by the vast majority of tourists.
+We recommend visiting if the weather is good, as you'll be able to go inside and admire the enormous rock walls and the furious river flowing through.

 How to get to Arnarstapi?

 The best way to visit Arnarstapi is to rent a car and drive along the road that circles the Snaefellsnes Peninsula until you see the exit to the village.
-It is also possible to take public transport - the number 82 bus connects the town with Stykkishólmur - but you do then have to rely on the bus timetables and reduced flexibility.
+It's also possible to take public transport–the number 82 bus connects the town with Stykkishólmur–but you do have to rely on the bus timetables and reduced flexibility.